Skip to main content

 Unsatisfactory (U) Developing (D) Proficient (P) Exemplary (E)

-Final Grades for Each Quarter of Student Teaching
+Final Grades Following Each Student Teaching Session

-As the capstone experience in the teacher preparation program, student teaching is full-day, full-time for a semester.
-The final grade is determined through collaboration between the college supervisor and the mentor teacher.
-The following are used to determine the final grade:
+As the capstone experience in the teacher preparation program, student teaching is full-day, full-time commitment lasting one full semester.
+The final grade is determined through collaboration between the university supervisor and the mentor teacher.

 • Daily and/or weekly evaluations by the mentor teacher